Waste Cooking Oil Biodiesel and their Nanobiodiesel Blends Infused with Reduced Graphene Oxide (RGO) Nanoparticles for Diesel Engine Applications

 How to Cite

 Sumana Yajaman Belludi, Nagaraj Ramalingayya Banapurmath, Sadasivappa Suresh, Hiresadarahalli Bommappa Aravinda, Sushrut Shashidhar Halewadimath, Lakshmaiah Ranganatha Swamy, Chandramouli Vadlamudi, Sanjay Krishnappa, & Nagesh Sampige Basavaraju.
 (2024).
-Waste Cooking Oil Biodiesel and Their Nanobiodiesel Blends Infused with Reduced Graphene Oxide (RGO) Nanoparticles for Diesel Engine Applications.
+Waste Cooking Oil Biodiesel and their Nanobiodiesel Blends Infused with Reduced Graphene Oxide (RGO) Nanoparticles for Diesel Engine Applications.
 Journal of Advanced Research in Fluid Mechanics and Thermal Sciences, 114(2), 15–31. https://doi.org/10.37934/arfmts.114.2.1531

 Issue